eoincondron/kungfu-pandas/README.md

 ## The GroupBy Class

-The core of pandas-plus is the `GroupBy` class located in `pandas_plus.groupby.core`.
+The core of pandas-plus is the `GroupBy` class located in `kung_fu_pandas.groupby.core`.
 This class provides efficient groupby operations with a pandas-like API.

 ### Basic Usage